 Know that some restrictions are still up

-While it’s true that some requirements have been relaxed, like quarantine requirements and the 8-day testing for Canada (for vaccinated travelers), we still face some restrictions.
-The reality is that the pandemic is not over yet.
-This is true not only within Canada but also in most countries all over the world.
-Restrictions and protocols vary depending on your destination.
+While it’s true that some requirements have been relaxed, particularly for vaccinated travelers, there are still some restrictions.
+The reality is that the pandemic is not over yet and with new variants coming up, expect to see entry, testing, and quarantine rules continue to be imposed.
+You’ll see this not only in Canada but in most countries all over the world.
+Restrictions and health protocols will vary depending on your destination.

-Know the country’s restrictions before booking a trip
+Know your destination country’s restrictions before booking a trip

 Check Official Global Travel Advisories or the UNWTO/IATA Destination Tracker tool for up-to-date information on health indicators, current air travel regulations, destination-specific restrictions, and health regulations for more than 200 countries.
 If you’re travelling locally, check: Travelling between provinces/territories on Canada.ca.

 Generally, international travelers (aside from the usual passport and/or visa) will be required to show proof of vaccination, and observe safety protocols like mask-wearing and social distancing whether traveling by land, air or sea.
-Countries may also require a proof of negative COVID-19 test, submission of a health questionnaire or contact tracing tool, and other documents.
-Please note that for vaccines, it is important to know the kinds/brands that are accepted, when you’ve had the vaccine, and the type of vaccine proof they require (e.g. ID, certificate of vaccination, etc.).
+Some countries may also require a proof of negative COVID-19 test, submission of a health questionnaire or contact tracing tool, and other additional documents.
+Please note that for vaccines, it is important to know the kinds/brands that are accepted, when you’ve had the vaccine (the date), and the type of vaccine proof that is required (e.g. ID, certificate of vaccination, etc.).
 For COVID-19 tests, know the exact type of test/s that are acceptable.
-For example, the US accepts rapid antigen tests for entry, while Canada does not.
+For example, Canada now accepts rapid antigen tests for entry, while other countries may not.

 Know that restrictions and requirements can change rapidly

 Developments related to the pandemic can change quickly.
-This is why health guidelines and protocols can change rapidly as well.
-The most important step to ensuring worry-free travel is to stay updated about these changes.
+This is why health guidelines and protocols can change quickly as well.
+The most important step to ensure worry-free travel is to stay updated about such changes.
+You wouldn’t want to be stuck somewhere you don’t need to be or spend more time and money than you expect.
 Know the latest travel and health advisories before, during and near your return trip.

-Protect yourself from trip interruption and hospital bills
+Protect yourself from trip interruptions and hospital bills